Overview

 limelight_correlate_event

 Find everything related to a specific event using Limelight’s correlation engine.
+Returns a timeline (before/concurrent/after) and a correlation graph with edge types and confidence scores.

 Configuration

-The MCP server accepts CLI arguments for customization:| Flag | Default | Description |
+The MCP server accepts CLI arguments for customization:How it works

 - The Limelight SDK captures runtime events in your app